gofilipa/python-for-text/intro.md

 - With the anti-trans bills data that they prepared in previous workshops, participants practice fine-tuning a small Text Generation model and learn about how to use Machine Learning for research.
 - libraries: `transformers`

-## Upcoming Digital Scholarship Workshops
-See more workshop offerings (including on Python) at the [Princeton University library](https://libcal.princeton.edu/calendar/).
-We have upcoming workshops on working with data, digital publishing, and more.

-Want to talk Python or another digital project or tool?
-Sign up for a [consultation with Digital Scholarship](https://bit.ly/ds-consults) at Princeton.

-For other workshops and reference materials on computational methods at Princeton University, check out [Research Computing](https://researchcomputing.princeton.edu/).

 ## Sources
 This curriculum is inspired by the [Graduate Center Digital Initiatives](https://gcdi.commons.gc.cuny.edu/) Digital Humanities